Combatting online financial scams

 Industry engagement

 In July 2025, the Government announced a new initiative to combat online scams, with various industries voluntarily joining the Anti-scam Alliance in partnership with government.
-This partnership will lead the design and delivery of a national anti-scam work programme focused on disrupting scams, protecting individuals and communities and making New Zealand a harder target for scammers.
+This alliance will lead the design and delivery of a national anti-scam work programme focused on disrupting scams, protecting individuals and communities and making New Zealand a harder target for scammers.

 - Improve collaboration across industry, government and with our overseas partners